The application period for the 2026 QBE Foundation local grants program has now closed.

 Winning applicants will be notified individually and grant agreements issued.

-Successful local grant applicants will need to provide QBE with a completed acquittal report by 31 August 2024 or on the completion of the initiative, whichever is sooner.
+Successful local grant applicants will need to provide QBE with a completed acquittal report by 31 July 2027 or on the completion of the initiative, whichever is sooner.
 QBE may also request a progress report or informal update six months post award of the grant, to understand how work is progressing.
 QBE may choose to use information provided as a case study and/or in reporting at any time after the grant is awarded.
 Approval will always be sought from the charity prior to publication.

 Here’s an example of the data required for our acquittal report.
 If you believe you may not be able to provide this information, please note this in your application form.

-The QBE Foundation supports Australian charities through our local grants program
+Supporting Australian charities through our local grants program

-Since reinventing our local grants program in 2021, QBE Foundation has awarded 21 local grants to Australian charities working to address key areas of need such as climate resilience and inclusion across Australia and the Pacific.
+Since reinventing our local grants program in 2021, QBE Foundation has awarded multiple local grants to Australian charities working to address key areas of need such as climate resilience and inclusion across Australia and the Pacific.